gabrielication/Steganography/README.md

 # Steganography

+WARNING: AT THE CURRENT TIME (09/04/16) THIS ISN'T EVEN A PRE-ALPHA!
+IT'S HEAVILY UNSTABLE AND IT DOESN'T CONTAINS SOME CRUCIAL FEATURES.
+USE IT AT YOUR OWN RISK.

 "Steganography" is a universitary project.
 The goal is to develop a parallel computing Android app taking advantages from the RenderScript framework.